Ricmatgal/prepNFB/README.md

 <b>Overview prepNFB tool</b>
-![Overview of prepNFB tool ](https://github.com/lucp88/prepNFB/raw/master/Others/all_features_prepNFB_2.PNG) Screenshot of the main interface and the different modules available
+![Overview of prepNFB tool ](https://github.com/lucp88/prepNFB/raw/master/Others/all_features_prepNFB_2.PNG)
+<i>Screenshot of the main interface and the different modules available</i>

 <b>Protocol Manager</b>
 ![Protocol Manager](https://github.com/lucp88/prepNFB/raw/master/Others/PRT_manager.PNG)<br/>
-The protocol manager where the user can load and adjust or create an OpenNFT neurfeedback protocol and save as a .json file
+<i>The protocol manager where the user can load and adjust or create an OpenNFT neurfeedback protocol and save as a .json file</i>